A growing share of lifecycle revenue driven by advanced Wishlist flows.

 Momentum only seems to be accelerating.
 These days, Winback and Price Drop Recap features are outperforming the classic Wishlist Reminder flows, which signals that Unimart’s advanced retargeting tactics are making good use of the data these wishlists provide.
 In short, Unimart is using Wishlist Plus to drive more customer features while using its data to drive improved personalization decisions for its team.

 The wishlist program has also changed how Unimart thinks about customer engagement.
-They’ve turned shopper intent data into relevant and low-pressure nuggets, which is leading to an overall experience that customers appreciate.
+They’ve turned shopper intent data into relevant and low-pressure nudges, which is leading to an overall experience that customers appreciate.

 The results are real.
 Now, it's your turn to grow customer engagement and boost your store's revenue.